Community Service

 The Santa Clara County Mountain Residents Vehicle Identification Sticker is for identification purposes for all residents who reside in the 95033 zip code.
 Placement of the sticker in the left lower corner of your vehicle’s windshield allows CHP officers to recognize you as a mountain resident in the event of a closure of Highway 17.
 This is not only for major disasters; this system is used for all closers.

 We have been plagued by closures on Highway 17 since it was built.
 In 1989, the road was closed for several months after the earthquake.
 Since then, on several occasions, the road has been closed due to various types of accidents.
 The stickers provide quick ID so that long delays at roadblocks will not form while driver’s licenses are being checked.
-If you live in the 95033 zipcode (either county), contact Assemblyman Ira Ruskin’s office.
-Send a copy of your vehicle’s registration to 5050 El Camino Real, Suite 117, Los Altos, CA 94022, or fax it to 650-691-2120.
-If you have any questions, you can contact Assemblyman Ruskin’s office at 650-691-2121.
-You are under no obligation to participate in this program.
+Redwood Estates Service Association is now handling this project.
+Mail a copy of your registration to RESA-Mtn.
+Sticker Program, PO Box 591, Redwood Estates, 95044 or drop in their office at 21450 Madrone Dr. They are open on Monday, Tuesday, and Thursday from 9-2PM.
+The cost is $4 per sticker.
+You are under no obligation to participate.

 NEWSPAPERS